aerawave/resume/README.md

 I host the application locally using `npm run dev`, which will have the homepage contain a list to all the resumes available in the `src/resumes` directory.

+There is also a roller for all the resumes available in the `src/data` directory.
+This will be made available on the homepage as well.

 The resumes are written in TypeScript, with some parts of it allowing React components.

 ## Running the application